IBM/cloud-native-starter/reactive/README.md

 This part of the cloud-native-starter project describes how to implement reactive microservices with Quarkus, MicroProfile, Vert.x, Kafka and Postgres.

 The project comes with a sample application which displays articles with author information in a simple web application.
-This diagram desribes the high level architecture.
+This diagram describes the high level architecture.

 <kbd><img src="documentation/architecture-small.png" /></kbd>